 In 1945, a tavern owner named William “Billy Goat” Sianis was reportedly prevented from bringing his pet goat, Murphy, into Chicago’s Wrigley Field to see the Cubs play the Detroit Tigers in the World Series.
 Supposedly, Sianis put a curse on the Cubs, saying they wouldn’t win this or any other World Series ever again.

 Before this, the Cubs had only won the World Series twice before, in 1907 and 1908.
 When they lost the World Series in 1945, the curse gained credence.
 In 2016, when the Cubs won the world series for the first time in over a century, U.S. media promoted the idea that the curse was broken.

 The billy goat curse is similar to the curse of the Bambino, which supposedly began when the Boston Red Sox traded Babe Ruth in 1919 and ended when the team won the World Series in 2004.
 There’s also rapper Lil B’s curse on Kevin Durant, which Lil B issued in a 2011 tweet and lifted in 2017 in another tweet.
 When the Golden State Warriors won the NBA finals that year with Durant earning MVP, sports media jokingly (or not?) proclaimed that Lil B had helped by lifting the curse.

-WATCH: A new season of The Curse of Oak Island premieres Tuesday, November 10 at 9/8c on HISTORY.
-Watch a preview now.
+WATCH: Full episodes of The Curse of Oak Island now.